How can a business increase 21% profitability? Employee experience management can improve your employees effort. Let desiginial help you.

-Today we hear a buzzword of Artificial Intelligence.
-You can use AI to combine colors, you can use AI to replace the sky in your photo, and you can use AI for your smart homes.
-It seems that they’re helping us a lot, but at the same time, people are scared that AI will take over humans’ tasks, leaving us jobless.
+Today we hear the buzzword of Artificial Intelligence.
+You can use AI to combine colors, AI to replace the sky in your photo, and AI for your smart homes.
+It seems they’re helping us a lot, but at the same time, people are scared that AI will take over humans’ tasks, leaving us jobless.

 The lingering question becomes whether it is good or bad.
-How can we use AI to better the economy and businesses without creating negative effects?
+How can AI improve the economy and businesses without creating negative effects?
 And, of course, the real question is: what exactly is AI?

 Historically, computers were born to compute

-A basic computer is like a calculator: it computes whether a value is equal or not equal to another value.
+A basic computer is like a calculator: it computes whether a value is equal to another.
 Usually, we assign a sequence of computers to do, and they evaluate it through computational methods.
 Previously, it cost 19 billion dollars for 1 Giga FLOPs, but in 2017 the cost became 3 cents only.
 Computers become faster, cheaper, and more advanced as time goes by.
 Read more on how you can stay on top of your competition by continuously improving the product UX with AI technologies.

 Algorithms: the secret behind good programming

 Google, Facebook, Amazon, online dating websites, and MP3s are examples of how algorithms can be used.
 The basic idea is to transform information into useful insights using algorithms.
 For example, with Google PageRank, the program presents a list of website links sorted by relevance to your search.
 For MP3s, music is compressed from 32MB Compact Disc storage to 3MB songs for easier storage.
 Read more about how algorithms can advance the UX in our previous article.